In a Quite Singular Technique

 This motif also in Johann Heinrich Tischbein’s

-as showcase copy in the red leather binding of the ridinger gallery niemeyer
+Showcase copy in the exclusive red leather binding of

 “ I received the (Ridinger) prints yesterday in perfect shape due to your careful and thorough packaging.
 They are spectacular … I believe I can safety say you are Honorable and Trustworthy … You will always have me as a Devoted customer.
 Regards.
 And God Bless. ”